 Data classification

-Data classifications allow you to define what data is considered sensitive in your company (e.g. personal information, credit card numbers, outputs of certain applications, etc.) and help you classify files into different groups based on who, where, and how can work with them.
+Data classifications allow you to define what data is considered sensitive in your company (e.g., personal information, credit card numbers, outputs of certain applications, etc.).
 You can use data classifications in policies to detect and secure files that contain sensitive information.

-1. The simplest method of classifying documents involves identifying the sensitive content they contain.
-Each file is analyzed whenever it's altered, ensuring that classifications are continuously current.
+1. Searching for sensitive content in files: Each file is analyzed whenever it's altered, ensuring that classifications are continuously current.
 A file might lose its classified status if it no longer contains sensitive information, and conversely, it can become classified upon including such data.

-2. In cases where sensitive materials are non-textual (like technical drawings), their origin can be a defining factor.
+2. Classifying data based on whether they were transferred at any point from a specific application, file path, or website: In cases where sensitive materials are non-textual (like technical drawings), their origin can be a defining factor.
 Files stored in specific locations, downloaded from certain websites, or exported from designated applications can be classified accordingly.

 🍏MacOS devices: Exports from designated apps are currently not supported on macOS.